Views:

 Method 1: your average marks from Level 5 and Level 6 (for a full-time UG student, this is second year and third year) are combined.
 These marks are weighted with Level 5 contributing 25% towards the final mark and Level 6 contributing 75%.

-Method 2: only marks from a your final year count towards your degree outcome, which is based on an average mark across the whole level as well as marks in individual units.
+Method 2: only marks from a your final year count towards your degree outcome, which is based on an average mark across the whole level as well as marks in individual modules.

 If you are an undergraduate student, you can find out how your degree is awarded by referring to regulations C4 and C7 in the